Beyond location, location, location: priorities of new-home buyers

 7. Energy efficiency

-It then establishes priority profiles for the four buyer types and presents specific observations from the density categories.
+It then establishes priorities of new-home buyers for the four buyer types and presents specific observations from the density categories.

 The report concludes with a short summing up section and includes selected further reading.